-The Commission's work in 2021 continued to be significantly affected by the COVID-19 pandemic:
+The Commission's work in 2022 continued to be significantly affected by the COVID-19 pandemic:

-- Over the course of the year, the Commission's staff worked primarily from their homes, meeting approximately once per week for staff video conferences. - The Commission held all of its public meetings by video conference. - Within its existing subject matter authority, the Commission dedicated part of its resources to developing statutory reforms to address emergency conditions.
+- Over the course of the year, the Commission's staff worked primarily from their homes, meeting approximately once per week for staff video conferences. - The Commission conducted six of its seven public meetings via teleconference, and one in a hybrid format that included both in-person and teleconference participation. - Within its existing subject matter authority, the Commission dedicated part of its resources to developing statutory reforms to address emergency conditions.

-judgments); 2013 Cal.
+transfer on death deeds); 2014 Cal.
+Stat. ch.
+243 [SB 406] (standards for recognition of tribal and foreign court money judgments); 2013 Cal.
 Stat. res. ch.
 115 [SCR 54] (state and local agency access to customer information from communications service providers); 2006 Cal.
 Stat. res. ch.
 128 [ACR 73] (nonsubstantive reorganization of weapon statutes); 2006 Cal.
 Stat. ch.
 216 [AB 2034] (donative transfer restrictions).